canalplus/rx-player/docs/docs/api/events.md

 Note that unlike `streamEvent` events, there's no point to define an `onExit` callback on the payload of a `streamEventSkip` event.
 This is because this event was not entered, and will thus not be exited.

+### trickModeStart

+_payload type_: `undefined`

+---

+:warning: This event is not sent in _DirectFile_ mode (see [loadVideo options](./loadVideo_options.md#prop-transport)).

+---

+Event triggered when the trick mode starts.
+It means that it will be triggered when the trick mode is enabled by the user.

+### trickModeStop

+_payload type_: `undefined`

+---

+:warning: This event is not sent in _DirectFile_ mode (see [loadVideo options](./loadVideo_options.md#prop-transport)).

+---

+Event triggered when the trick mode stops.
+It means that it will be triggered when the trick mode is disabled by the user.
+Also, it can be emitted when changing track and trick mode is enabled, but no trick mode track exists on the wanted track.

 ## Deprecated